Director, Women’s Resource Center and Stryker Institute for Leadership Development

 Leadership Coordinator, Stryker Institute for Leadership Development

 Sarah is a Colorado native, moving from Pueblo to Greeley to obtain her B.A. in Special Education and staying to pursue her M.A. in Deaf Education.
 Sarah has always had a passion for working with underrepresented populations and works towards equity in all she does.
 Being a first-generation, non-traditional, underrepresented woman herself, Sarah knows the impact that higher education has and embraces the idea that it not only transforms her life, but the life of those she interacts with as well.
-Throughout her years in higher education she has become strongly involved in being an advocate and an ally while empowering others to do the same.
+Throughout her years in higher education she has become strongly involved in being an advocate while empowering others to do the same.
 Sarah has great passion for leadership, social justice, and feminism and loves the opportunity to learn more from each day.

 Graduate Assistant, Stryker Institute for Leadership Development